thedannyliu/GenAI_Detection/src/data_processing/README.md

 # Data Processing Module

+## Overview
+Dataset loaders and preprocessing utilities for GenImage and related datasets.

 This module handles data loading and preprocessing for the GenImage dataset.
 It provides PyTorch Dataset classes and transformation utilities to prepare images for model training and evaluation.

 ## Key Components